 Are fees increased annually for the examinations?

-No. Fees for the Written Qualifying Examination and Oral Examination in 2021 are $1,950 per exam and have remained the same for the past three years.
+No. Fees for the Written Qualifying Examination and Oral Examination in 2021 are $1,950 per exam and have remained the same for since 2019.
 The $200 annual fee for Continuing Certification has not increased since 2012.

 Does the ABO maintain a balanced budget every year?

-In most years, the ABO has a balanced budget.
+The ABO plans for and typically achieves a balanced budget.
 Should a deficit occur through unanticipated or special expenses or decreased revenue, the shortfall is covered through a reserve fund.

 Why does the ABO have investments and reserves?